KooroshRZ/HTB-writeups/tenet/index.md

 ```
 <br>

-If you want to learn more about PHP Object Injection read [OWASP](https://owasp.org/www-community/vulnerabilities/PHP_Object_Injection)
+If you want to learn more about PHP Object Injection read [OWASP PHP Object Injection](https://owasp.org/www-community/vulnerabilities/PHP_Object_Injection)

 ## 4- user flag -> neil
 Now we have a shell as `www-data` user, let's find a way to escalate to neil user\